viewsource/viewsource.github.com/README.md

 **Response Headers**
 ````
 HTTP/1.1 200 OK
 Server: nginx/1.0.4
 Date: Sat, 16 Jul 2011 12:33:57 GMT
 Content-Type: application/x-javascript
 Last-Modified: Sat, 16 Jul 2011 12:08:22 GMT
 Transfer-Encoding: chunked
 Connection: keep-alive
 Expires: Sun, 17 Jul 2011 12:33:57 GMT
 Cache-Control: max-age=86400
 Content-Encoding: gzip
 ````

 ## Use GitHub for file browsing the CDN
-If you go to http://viewsource.github.com/jquery it will redirect you to GitHub to see what versions we've got archived in the CDN!
-If you navigate down to a specific file (e.g. "1.6.2/jquery.js" at  https://github.com/viewsource/viewsource.github.com/blob/gh-pages/jquery/1.6.2/jquery.js) you will see at the end of the `viewsource.github.com / jquery / 1.6.2 / jquery.js` path there is a little "copy to clipboard" icon.
-This will copy `jquery/1.6.2/jquery.js` to your clipboard... simply paste that onto the end of `http://viewsource.github.com/` and BAM you've got http://viewsource.github.com/jquery/1.6.2/jquery.js
+If you go to http://viewsource.github.com/jquery it will redirect you to GitHub to see what versions we've got archived for jQuery in the CDN.

+If you navigate down to a specific file e.g. jQuery 1.6.2 at  https://github.com/viewsource/viewsource.github.com/blob/gh-pages/jquery/1.6.2/jquery.js then simply remove `https://github.com/viewsource/` and `/blob/gh-pages` from the URL and click Enter/Return then BAM you've got http://viewsource.github.com/jquery/1.6.2/jquery.js

+Alternatively you will see at the end of the `viewsource.github.com / jquery / 1.6.2 / jquery.js` breadcumb path there is a little "copy to clipboard" icon.
+This will copy `jquery/1.6.2/jquery.js` to your clipboard... simply paste that onto the end of `http://viewsource.github.com/` and you've got your url.

 ## Consistent and predictable versioning
 We "normalize" the version numbers and remove them from the filenames e.g. `jquery-1.6.js` is archived under `/jquery/1.6.0/jquery.js` - notice the extra `.0` in our folder, this makes switching between versions simple: